 }

-Our requests' origin IP is 34.68.181.17, you can whitelist it if you need to configure a firewall.
-You can subscribe to this list to get notified if we need to add new IPs.
+Our requests' origin IP is 34.68.181.17; you can allowlist it if you need to configure a firewall.
+You can subscribe to this list to be notified if we need to add new IPs.